RyanLHicks/data_analysis_excel/README.md

 (jobs[job_title_short]=title)*
 (ISNUMBER(SEARCH(type,jobs[job_schedule_type]))),
 jobs[salary_year_avg]))

 and

 =SORT(FILTER(A2:B112,ISNUMBER(B2:B112)),2,-1)
 ```
-I used a if statement to filter through my specified parameters that I want to filter specifically the job country not equaling 0, the job title using the full title and the job schedule type.
-The results show an error in some of the countries but that just indicates that those countries haven't listed those positions

-Results:
+- **Results:**

 <img width="743" height="693" alt="image" src="https://github.com/user-attachments/assets/bf79e6c7-0a33-4dc0-8d5e-89a343150033" />

+- **Interpretations:**
+  - The results show a #NUM! error in some of the countries but that just indicates that those countries haven't listed those positions median salary.
-Interpretation: Depending on what job is selected in the main tab, you will be able to find the detailed list of job countries and job titles with the associated median salaries that support each.
+  - Depending on what job is selected in the main tab, you will be able to find the detailed list of job countries and job titles with the associated median salaries that support each.
+For example, the Data Analyst position is selected and it lists U.S Virgin Islands with the highest realistic median salary at $135,242 and Algeria at $44,100 for the lowest.

-#### Job Title Tab
+#### Job Title Sheet
-- This section again piggybacks from the data validation tab and first imports the job titles then finds the median salary for each using the following formula
+- **The Purpose:** This sheet is used as another refrence point from the data validation sheet and gives the same insight as the previous sheet but is needed for the main dashboard sheet.
+- **Excel Functions Explaination:**
+  - This is the same formula as the country sheet, but only will display the median salary and job title.
+  - The SORT and FILTER tab performs the same function as above but only includes the job title and median salary amount.
+  - The IF statement below will sort out what job title is selected for the main tab and use the array as the reference.
 ```
 =MEDIAN(
   IF(
 (jobs[job_title_short]=A5)*
 (jobs[salary_year_avg]<>0)*
 (jobs[job_country]=country)*
 (ISNUMBER(SEARCH(type,jobs[job_schedule_type]))),
 jobs[salary_year_avg]
   )
 )

 and

 =SORT(FILTER(A2:B11,ISNUMBER(B2:B11)),2,1)

 and

 =H2=IF($D2<>title,$E2,NA())
 ```
-After running the formula that references the job title, making sure that the salary does not equal 0, searches for the job schedule type and finds everything that is true along with the median salary for a specific job title.

-Results:
+- **Results:**

 <img width="1196" height="298" alt="image" src="https://github.com/user-attachments/assets/c72e3ef8-9eb0-4457-972b-2105d18a5e76" />

-Interpretation: This is plain and simple finding the median salary for each job title depending on only the titles for this section.
-Will be linked to the main tab for ease of use, showing that senior data scientists pay the most on average and regular data analysts pay the least.
+- **Interpretations:** This is plain and simple finding the median salary for each job title depending on only the titles for this section.
+Will be linked to the main tab for ease of use, showing that senior data scientists pay the most on average and regular data analysts pay the least, previously found on the median salary sheet.

-#### Job Schedule Tab
+#### Job Schedule Sheet
-- This section focused solely on the job schedule that is Full-Time, Contractor, Part-Time, Internship, or Temp Work and here is the excel formula which is similar in format to the previous one's to align all together in the dashboard:
+- **The Purpose:** This section focused solely on the job schedule that is Full-Time, Contractor, Part-Time, Internship, or Temp Work and here is the excel formula which is similar in format to the previous one's to align all together in the dashboard:
+- **Excel Functions Explaination:** Again this formula is similar to the one's above but the only difference is what the formula will display and here it's the median salary associated with the job schedule type

 ```
 =MEDIAN(IF
 ((jobs[job_title_short]=title)*